Mesothelioma Cure

 - Gene therapy.
 By adding new genes to cancer cells, researchers have seen some success in helping improve the effectiveness of anti-cancer drugs.
 The main challenges include being able to get the new gene into the DNA of the cancer cells.
 The transfer rate is not high currently, but if researchers can get around this problem, gene therapy could potentially be curative.[2]

 - Immunotherapy.
-This has also has been used for some time and is starting to show promise in research labs.
+This has also been used for some time and is starting to show promise in research labs.
 For mesothelioma, immunotherapy with cancer vaccines could stimulate the body’s immune system to attack cancer cells.
 Researchers are also developing drugs called biologics that boost the immune system’s function.
 Immunotherapy drugs are among the most exciting of new mesothelioma treatments and are the subjects of many clinical trials.
 One of the things researchers are studying is how to determine which patients will respond to specific immunotherapy drugs.[2]

 - Photodynamic therapy.
 This involves injecting a drug that travels throughout the body but accumulates the most heavily in cancer cells.
 After a few days, a tube with a light is inserted into the chest cavity to reach the tumor.
 The light activates the drug, which then kills cancer cells.
 Because the drug does not become active until exposed to light, this treatment causes fewer side effects than traditional chemotherapy.
 Chemotherapy uses active drugs that can kill healthy cells as well as cancer cells.
 The targeting of this treatment also means that oncologists can use higher doses.[2]